FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Related Work

-A different line of work \cite{kundu2022PanopticNeuralFields, ost2021NeuralSceneGraphs} instantiates moving objects as separate bounded NeRFs inside a static environment NeRF, which are then rigidly moved between time-steps by learned transformations.

-Similar to our approach, Fourier PlenOctree \cite{wang2022FourierPlenOctreesDynamic} utilizes generalizable novel view synthesis for dynamic scenes, but requires multi-view images.
-The concept of splitting the learning process — initially pre-training a static rendering framework and subsequently employing it to simplify the training of a dynamic approach — is also explored in DVS \cite{gao2021DynamicViewSynthesis}.
-However, DVS optimizes both components only for a singular scene.
-A recent method DynIBaR \cite{li2023DynIBaRNeuralDynamic} also utilizes neural IBR for novel view synthesis with techniques to address scene motion.
-The key distinction lies in DynIBaR being fully optimized on a single scene without utilizing pre-training, leading to long training times of up to 2 days on 8 GPUS.
+While early techniques required multi-view videos \cite{lombardi2019NeuralVolumes, li2022Neural3D, wang2022FourierPlenOctrees}, current NeRF-based methods have demonstrated remarkable rendering capabilities from monocular videos.
+Methods such as D-NeRF \cite{pumarola2021DNeRFNeural} or Nerfies \cite{park2021NerfiesDeformable} extend NeRFs to the dynamic domain by learning a canonical NeRF representation at a fixed point in time \cite{pumarola2021DNeRFNeural, park2021NerfiesDeformable, park2021HyperNeRFHigherdimensional, guo2023ForwardFlow, song2023NeRFPlayerStreamable}, which is then warped by a learned motion field to other instances in time.
+This canonical scene representation serves as an anchor in time, accumulating the geometric and color information from source observations.
+A different line of work \cite{kundu2022PanopticNeural, ost2021NeuralScene} instantiates moving objects as separate bounded NeRFs inside a static environment NeRF, which are then rigidly moved between time-steps by learned transformations.
+For non-rigid dynamics, several methods \cite{ xian2021SpacetimeNeural, li2021NeuralScene, gao2021DynamicView} learn time-varying NeRF representations of the scene, often decomposing the scene in static and dynamic content \cite{gao2021DynamicView, li2021NeuralScene, zhang2023DetachableNovel}.
+To overcome the ambiguity in observing non-rigid dynamic scenes with a single camera, methods such as NSFF \cite{li2021NeuralScene}, DVS \cite{gao2021DynamicView}, NeRFlow \cite{du2021NeuralRadiance} and DFNet \cite{yoon2020NovelView} also estimate the scene flow and use it in combination with optical flow \cite{teed2020RAFTRecurrent}, depth estimates \cite{ranftl2022RobustMonocular} and multi-view geometry as additional supervision for the per-scene learned dynamic NeRF.
+DVS also explores the concept of splitting the learning process — initially pre-training a static rendering framework and subsequently employing it to simplify the training of a dynamic approach.
+However, DVS optimizes both components only for a single scene.
+A recent method DynIBaR \cite{li2023DynIBaRNeural}, which is based on NSFF, also utilizes neural IBR for novel view synthesis with techniques to address scene motion.
+The key distinction lies in DynIBaR being fully optimized on a single scene without utilizing pre-training, leading to long training times of up to 2 days on 8 GPUs.